Adrianna Franch: Portland Thorns FC, 2016–2021

+Kansas City 2021-2024

-On August 17, 2021, it was announced Franch would be traded to Kansas City NWSL in exchange for goalkeeper Abby Smith and $150,000 in allocation money.
+On August 17, 2021, it was announced Franch would be traded to Kansas City in exchange for goalkeeper Abby Smith and $150,000 in allocation money.

+Birmingham City 2025–

+On 15 March 2025, it was announced that Franch would leave Kansas City and had signed a deal with Birmingham City until the end of the season.
+On August 5, 2025, it was announced that she had signed a one-year contract, extending her time with the club.

 International career

 Franch has played for the United States U-20, U-23, and senior USWNT teams.
 Her first ever call-up to the U.S. youth national teams came at the end of 2009 when she was called to U-20 camp in Sunrise, Florida.
 Her first international caps came at the La Manga Tournament in Spain in March 2010, where she played against Norway and Germany, earning a win and a tie.

 In May 2012, Franch was called up to train with the United States women's national soccer team in preparation for the 2012 Summer Olympics by coach, Pia Sundhage.
-In March 2013, she was named to the senior team roster by US WNT coach, Tom Sermanni for upcoming exhibition matches against Germany and the Netherlands.
+In March 2013, she was named to the senior team roster by USWNT coach, Tom Sermanni for upcoming exhibition matches against Germany and the Netherlands.

 Franch was called into the United States women's national soccer team January 2016 training camp by coach Jill Ellis. and again for the June 2016 friendlies against Japan.
 She was called to training camp in November 2016 but unable to attend the camp.

 In January 2018 Franch received a call-up to USWNT annual January training camp.
 She was also named to the roster for the 2018 Tournament of Nations, the United States won the tournament but Franch did not see any playing time as USWNT number one keeper Alyssa Naeher played all three games.
 Franch was called into camp for a set of friendlies against Chile in August 2018, but once again she did not see any playing time.
 Franch was named to the preliminary 35 person roster for the 2018 CONCACAF Women's Championship but wasn't named to the final 20 person roster, but it was announced that she would still join the team to assist in preparation.

 Franch was called up to the senior national team for friendlies in Portugal and Scotland in November 2018.
 In January 2019, she participated in the USWNT's annual January training camp, held in the Algarve region of Portugal.
 Franch remained with the national team for subsequent matches against France and Spain, but was not awarded any playing time.

 In February 2019, U.S. Soccer announced that Franch would be on the WNT roster for the SheBelieves Cup.
 Franch played the entirety of the USWNT's second match of the tournament, a 2–2 draw against England.
 This marked her first-ever start and cap with the senior national team.